A parallel algorithm for penalized learning of the multivariate exponential family from data of mixed types: Model

-Theorem (\ref{thm.jointDist}) below specifies the joint distribution for graphical models of variates that have a conditional distribution as in Display (\ref{form.nodeCondDist}).
-In particular, it states that there exists a joint distribution $P_{\mathbf{\Theta}}(\mathbf{Y})$ of $\mathbf{Y}$ such that $(\mathcal{G},\mathbf{Y})$ is a Markov random field if and only if each variate depends conditionally on the other variates through a linear combination of their univariate sufficient statistics.
-It is analogous to Theorem (1) by \cite{yang2014mixed}. \begin{theorem} Consider a $p$-variate random variable $\mathbf{Y} = \{Y_{j}\}_{j\in \mathcal{V}}$.
+Theorem \ref{thm.jointDist} below specifies the joint distribution for graphical models of variates that have a conditional distribution as in Display (\ref{form.nodeCondDist}).
+In particular, it states that there exists a joint distribution $P_{\mathbf{\Theta}}(\mathbf{Y})$ of $\mathbf{Y}$ such that $(\mathcal{G},\mathbf{Y})$ is a Markov random field if and only if each variate depends conditionally on the other variates through a linear combination of their univariate sufficient statistics. \begin{theorem} (after \citealp{yang2014mixed}) \\ Consider a $p$-variate random variable $\mathbf{Y} = \{Y_{j}\}_{j\in \mathcal{V}}$.
 Assume the distributions of each variate $Y_{j}$, $j \in \mathcal{V}$, conditionally on the remaining variates to be an exponential family member as in (\ref{form.nodeCondDist}).
 Let $\mathcal{G}=(\mathcal{V}, \mathcal{E})$ be a graph which decomposes into $\mathcal{C}$, the set of cliques of size at most two.
-Finally, $\mathbf{\Theta}$ is a $p \times p$-dimensional parameter matrix with support matching the edge structure of $\mathcal{G}$.
+Finally, the off-diagonal support of the MRF parameter $\mathbf{\Theta}$ matches the edge structure of $\mathcal{G}$.
 Then, the following assumptions are equivalent: \begin{compactitem} \item[i)] For $j \in \mathcal{V}$, the natural parameter $\eta_{j}$ of the variate-wise conditional distribution (\ref{form.nodeCondDist}) is:

 \item[ii)] There exists a joint distribution $P_{\mathbf{\Theta}}(\mathbf{Y})$ of $\mathbf{Y}$ such that $(\mathcal{G},\mathbf{Y})$ is a Markov random field. \end{compactitem} Moreover, by either assumption the joint distribution of $\mathbf{Y}$ is: